 Fly Away: Royalton Blue Waters

 When looking for a holiday vacation, we immediately thought about the Royalton Luxury Resorts.
-In May, my mom and I stayed at the Royalton in Riviera Maya, Mexico and LOVED it (I will likely do a flashback post outlining that trip since it biased this one)!!!
+In May, my mom and I vacationed at the Royalton in Riviera Maya, Mexico and LOVED it!!!
+I will likely do a flashback post outlining that trip since it biased this one a bit.
 When I found out the Royalton Blue Waters resort in Montego Bay opened in November, we jumped at the chance to check it out (and scored a wonderful 5-night all-inclusive with airfare package deal!).
 Here is our journey:

-We arrived at the Montego Bay airport and once we reached the bottom of the off-ramp, we were greeted by two women as we selected the Mobay Fast Track.
-We were whisked through airport customs in less than 10 minutes!
-We sat in the VIP guest lounge and by the time we ordered our rum punch, our private transportation had arrived!
+We arrived at the Montego Bay airport and once we reached the bottom of the off-ramp, we were greeted by two women.
+We selected the Mobay Fast Track to expedite our airport experience, and we were whisked through airport customs in less than 10 minutes!
+We sat in the VIP guest lounge, but by the time we ordered our first rum punch, our private transportation had arrived!
 We were well on our way to the resort.

 After a 40-minute drive, we arrived at Royalton Blue Waters and were quickly greeted by the bellhop and escorted to check-in.
 The woman at check-in knew we upgraded to Diamond Club and escorted us to the pretty Diamond Club Lounge were we had snacks and began sipping champagne.

 I would definitely recommend the upgrade.
-The perks of having reservations for the restaurants and more space on the Diamond Club members’ beach are worth it.
+The perks of having reservations for the restaurants and having access to the Diamond Club members’ beach are worth it.
 At the other Royalton resort, Diamond Club members also had their own pools on the resort.
 At the Diamond Club Lounge, we met Omar who was the lounge host and super friendly and welcoming (he also checked in on us throughout our stay).
 Since we arrived early (around 12pm), our room wasn’t quite ready; however, after a quick walk around the resort, our room was ready.